ishiikurisu/castLabsChallenge/README.md

 # castLabs Python Programming Challenge

+This is my take on the [castLabs programming task](https://github.com/castlabs/python_programming_task).

+This repo implements a [RFC2616](https://www.ietf.org/rfc/rfc2616.txt) proxy that appends a new field to the request as specified in the task.

 ## Develop

 It's recommended to use virtualenv to execute the app locally.
 On Unix systems: